šŸ¦„ Resonance‑Time Theory Canon = Spacetime + Validation

 It is a resonant, cyclic, SET‑driven system.

-Imagine a circular diagram divided into four phases, like a cosmic clock.
+Imagine a circular diagram divided into four phases, arranged like a cosmic clock.
+Each quadrant represents a stage in the universe’s resonance cycle, driven by the SET fields within gravitational geometry.

 Phase 1 — Quiet Substrate (12 o’clock)

-Visual: A smooth, featureless field with faint outlines of potential.
+Visual: a smooth, featureless field with faint outlines of latent potential.

 Phase 2 — Gradient Emergence (3 o’clock)

-Visual: Arrows showing hot → cold, charge drifting, tiny swirls.
+Visual: arrows showing hot → cold, drifting charge, tiny swirling motions.

 Phase 3 — Resonance Coupling (6 o’clock)